-You can find the most current cost estimate for your program, in easily printable format, on the CIE Thailand - Summer webpage.
-Be sure you are looking at the correct term (both summer terms are listed on the Summer 2019 cost estimate).
+You can find the most current cost estimate for your program, in easily printable format, on the CIE Thailand webpage.
+Be sure you are looking at the correct term.
 Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to USAC, and what you pay directly to other vendors.